paragsarin/ChatBot/README.md

 5. Run the application using `dotnet run`.
 6. Visit `http://localhost:3000` in your web browser to interact with the chatbot.

-## Configuration

-ChatBot requires the following environment variables to be configured:

-- `OPENAI_API_KEY`: Your OpenAI API key for accessing GPT-4.
-- `SEMANTIC_KERNEL_API_KEY`: Your Semantic Kernel API key for simplified communication with language models.

 ## Usage